GitLeeRepo/RegExNotes/RegExNotes.md

 Note the wildcard **\*** (asterisk) behaves differently in a regular expression than it does in the shell.
 It matches the **previous** character, it is not saying match any **following** character.
 You can use a combination of the period and asterisk **.\*** to behave equivellently to the shell's asterisk, since the period is any one character and the asterisk says match zero or more of that one wildcard character.

-## Expression Delimeters and global expression flag
+## Expression Delimiters and global expression flag

 In many environments the regular expression must be contained within two forward slash (**/**) delimiters, e.g. **/findme/**.
 For simplicity the examples here do not include these delimiters.
 In addition, if you want the expression to match multiple occurrances you would include the **g** global flag after the last delimiter, e.g. **/findme/g**.
 Again, for simplicity in these examples this is not shown.